Benjamin-Schwartz/DysonSphere/README.md

 # DysonSphere
-Dyson Sphere Game
+Game involves protecting planet from attackers while it is rotating!

-## Dylan wuz here
+##